sass/sass/doc-src/SASS_CHANGELOG.md

 * The {Sass::Script::Functions#join `join($list1, $list2)` function}
   joins together two lists into one.
-  Since values are lists as well, it can also be used to add items onto lists.
   For example, `join(1px 2px, 10px 5px)` returns `1px 2px 10px 5px`.

 * The {Sass::Script::Functions#join `length($list)` function}